tdammers/fg-efb-server/README.markdown

 Some providers will interpolate variables into some of their configuration values; these variables can be defined in `defs.yaml`, in the same directory as the `providers.yaml` file.

+If you are unsure where to put these files, watch the console output from `fg-efb-server`: if the files cannot be found, it will print a list of locations searched.

 ### Provider Spec Keys (all providers)